openconfig/featureprofiles/feature/gribi/ate_tests/hierarchical_weight_resolution_test/README.md

 Configure ATE and DUT:

 *   Connect ATE port-1 to DUT port-1.
-ATE port-2 to DUT port-2
+ATE port-2 to DUT port-2.

-*   Create a non-default VRF (VRF-1) that contains no interfaces
+*   Create a non-default VRF (VRF-1) that contains no interfaces.

 *   On DUT port-2 and ATE port-2 create 18 L3 sub-interfaces each with a /30
     subnet as below: